nus-cs2103/old-website/contents/coding-standards-java.md

 boolean shouldAbort = false;
 ```

-Note: avoid boolean variables that represent the negation of a thing. e.g., use `isInitialized` instead of `isNotInitialized`
+>Note: Avoid boolean variables that represent the negation of a thing. e.g., use `isInitialized` instead of `isNotInitialized`

 **11. Plural form should be used on names representing a collection of objects.**